sojurner/2DoBox-Pivot/README.md

-#### 2DOBOXPIVOT
+## 2DoBox

-This is a refactored version of the previous project, IdeaBox, turning it into a Todo-list app.
+A refactored version of IdeaBox, turning it into a Todo-list app.
 Now includes:
 * Functionality of marking todo's as completed
 * Increased importance ranging from None to Critical